-Social Work upper level courses (300s and 400s) are taught in a two-year sequence.
+Social Work upper-level courses (300s and 400s) are taught in a two-year sequence.
 Courses are taught once a year.
 The senior keystone is SWK 417: Field Work 4: Integrative Seminar.
-Consult the BSW Program Manual for the degree course-schedule flowchart.

 For a complete list of courses and descriptions, see the Course Description Search.